Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/06/extreme-programming-practices.md

     - XP
 ---

-Extreme Programming has been around for decades, so how does it stack up when you compare it to all the DevOps research produced by <abbr="DevOps Research and Assessment">DORA</abbr>?
+Extreme Programming has been around for decades, so how does it stack up when you compare it to all the DevOps research produced by :abbr[DORA]{title="DevOps Research and Assessment"}?
 This article takes a fresh look at Extreme Programming practices to find out how they compare to DevOps.

 ## Extreme Programming practices